-The Authority categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The Authority categorizes its fair value measurements within the fair value hierarchy established by GAAP.
 The hierarchy is based on the valuation of inputs used to measure fair value of the assets.
 Level 1 inputs are quoted prices in an active market for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs (the Authority does not value any of its investments using Level 3 inputs).